Telefunken VF14: How to Buy With Confidence

 If the seller raises the (reasonable) objection "I don't know whether your mic and power supply are set up correctly, and I don't want a dead tube coming back to me", you offer him a third-party check-out by a reputable microphone specialist.
 If that suggestion is refused, walk away.

-After the tube has passed these tests, check for microphonics: knock your index-finger's knuckle with the force you would use to knock at a door (i.e. quite hard) against the mic's housing tube, about midway, and listen how the tube rings out.
+After the tube has passed these tests, check for microphonics: knock with your index-finger's knuckle against the mic's housing tube, about midway, with the force you would use to knock at a door (i.e. quite hard), and listen how the tube rings out.
 Every VF14 has some filament ringing, but it should stop within a second or two, and should not be triggered by very light tapping on the housing tube.
-Some abused (and some non-selected) VF14 will continue ringing in a very high pitched tone for more than four seconds.
+Some abused (and some non-selected) VF14 will continue ringing in a high pitched tone for more than four seconds.

-Please remember: condition statements from the seller as: "NOS", "like new" or "never used" are only believable if the tube came in its original red and blue Telefunken carton, bearing the same serial number as printed on the tube itself.
-Otherwise, disregard these claims, and assume any such VF14 as 'well used, with an unpredictable life span, and, if you still want to take the risk, price it accordingly.
+Please remember: statements from the seller as: "NOS", "like new" or "never used" are only believable if the tube came in its original white, red and blue Telefunken carton, bearing the same production stanp and hand-written serial number as printed on the tube itself.
+Otherwise, disregard these claims, and assume any such VF14 is 'well used', with an unpredictable history.
+But if you still want to take the risk, price it accordingly.

-2. With an open box, unless the serial number on the tube matches the serial number on the box, the tube is not credible as new.
+2. With an open box, unless the serial number on the tube matches the serial number on the box, the tube is no longer credible as 'new'.

-The Telefunken box in the auction mentioned does not show a serial number.
-Telefunken VF14 boxes show the actual tube's serial number in blue ink on the space market "Kenn-Nr." that's empty in the picture.
+3. The Telefunken box that comes with the VF14 for sale does not show a serial number?
+Telefunken VF14 boxes always show the actual tube's serial number in blue ink on the space market "Kenn-Nr."

-If the connection between tube and tube box cannot be established through an intact seal and identical serial numbers, a claim of NOS is not easy to prove.
+4. If the connection between tube and tube box cannot be established through an intact seal and identical serial numbers, a claim of NOS is impossible to prove.

 What about VF14 vs. VF14 with white 'M' lacquer stamp?

-Initially, Neumann returned VF14 that were not up to snuff to Telefunken for credit (the company would send these rejects off to radio hobby shops and small specialty manufacturers*), and would keep the ones that passed Neumann's rigorous tests, put them inside U47/48 and keep additional specimens as spare parts.
+Initially, Neumann returned VF14 that were not up to snuff (mainly with regards to microphonics) to Telefunken for credit (Telefunken would send these rejects off to radio hobby shops and small specialty manufacturers*), and would keep the ones that passed Neumann's rigorous tests, put them inside U47/48 and keep additional specimens as spare parts.

 But Telefunken ceased manufacturing VF14s before Neumann ceased making U47/48.
-That meant, even their spare VF14 'M' versions ran out in the 1960s, and the Neumann company and its owners had to increasingly resort to alternatives.
-These consisted primarily of the questionable "AR47" Nuvistor retrofit kit Neumann offered, starting in 1968.
+That meant, even spare-parts VF14 'M' versions ran out in the 1960s, and the Neumann company and its owners had to increasingly resort to alternatives.
+These first consisted of using non-'M' tubes, then of retrofitting U47/48 with the questionable "AR47" Nuvistor retrofit kit, starting in 1968.
 Some owners went to transistorizing the mic.
-A few now also use glass tube substitutes-one is a U.S.-made miniature tube hidden under a VF14-looking metal jacket.
+A few now also use glass tube substitutes-like a U.S.-made version where one or two miniature tubes are hidden under a VF14-looking metal jacket.

-In my opinion, the best alternative to the VF14 with an 'M' stamp was and still is the one without the stamp: Neumann's yardstick for tube quality was so high that, at least in my experience, enough non-'M' tubes work well and long enough in a U47 as 'M' versions do.
+In my opinion, the best alternative to the VF14 with an 'M' stamp was and still is the one without the stamp: Neumann's yardstick for tube quality was so high that, at least in my experience, enough non-'M' tubes have low enough microphonics, and work as long and reliably in a U47 as 'M' versions do.
 There clearly are more true "rejects" among non-'M' VF14 than among 'M'.
 But I have seen enough used and some new 'M' tubes with questionable performance that these days I recommend to buy any VF14 tube, regardless of classification, and rigorously test, as outlined above, before committing to the purchase.

 *the latter is unconfirmed